 You’ll be surprised that electric and gas ovens may seem like opposite ends of the pole.
 Let’s see in detail what these factors are.
 Knowing the differences will help you decide which oven to use for your favorite recipes.
 And there are some hacks that you can do.
 These tips will help you use either oven for any recipe.

 But sometimes it’s nice to enjoy both the pros of gas and electric fueled range.
-The dual fuel range is useful because of this.
 Dual fuel ranges combine the benefits of these two fuel sources: it has an electric oven and a cooktop that you can ignite with natural gas or liquid propane.

-We are going to use the following criteria for comparing electric ovens and gas ovens.
-Each type has its pros and cons.
-But we’ll try to see past the disadvantages so you can still use your oven for all kinds of dishes.
+We are going to use the following criteria for comparing the two.
+Each type has its pros and cons, but we’ll try to see past the disadvantages so you can still use your oven for all kinds of dishes.

 Gas ovens reach higher cooking temperatures faster than an electric oven.
-You also have more control over the cooking temperature with a gas oven.
+You also have more control over the cooking temperature with it.
 The temperature instantly cools down as soon as you turn it off.
 The trade-off, however, is cold spots and hot spots.
 Gas ovens tend to have several of these, which you can remedy by using fans.

 And if your gas oven does not have fans, you can rotate the container now and then to ensure all sides are perfectly cooked.
 Just bear in mind that the bottom part always cooks faster than the top.